Some website login pages are different from the usual ones that have login and password fields visible on the same page.

 How to log in to a site with a two-page login

 For security reasons, some websites use logins that are spread out over two steps or two separate pages.
 This is typically seen on banking websites or other sites that need more security.
 These sites most often ask for your login name or username on the first page, and for your password on the second page.

-Once you have added your credential to Dashlane, remember that the blue impala in the login field means that Dashlane is ready to log you in.
+Once you have added your credential to Dashlane, remember that the dark green Dashlane D logo in the login field means that Dashlane is ready to log you in.

 Click on the login field and/or select your login.
 A pop-up displaying all of your existing logins will allow you to select the one that you want to be logged in with.

 Click to go to the next page.
 Dashlane will automatically fill in your password once you have selected the account you want to use.

 How to log in to a site with extra login fields